ilastik/ilastik.github.io/documentation/basics/headless.md

 If you are dealing with 3D data in the form of an image sequence (e.g. a tiff stack), then use globstring syntax to tell ilastik which images to combine for each volume.
+Furthermore, the axis along which should be stacked must be given with the `--stack_along` command line parameter.
+You can stack either over the channel, time, or the z-axis.
+So valid values for this option are `c`, `t`, and `z`, respectively.

     $ ls ~/mydata/
     my_stack_1.png        my_stack_2.png        my_stack_3.png        my_stack_4.png